DePayFi/widgets/README.md

 ### Unmanaged Configuration

 > [!IMPORTANT]
 > Unmanaged configurations do not provide any callbacks for server-side actions or integrations.
 They are limited to initiating and executing payments only.
-If you need callbacks for your integrations, use [managed integrations](#managed-integration-using-integration-id)
+If you need callbacks for your integrations, use [managed integrations](https://depay.com/docs/payments/integrate/widget).

+> [!CAUTION]
+> Client-side callbacks and flow management are not recommended.
+Payment flows can involve device handovers (e.g., desktop to mobile) or app-to-app transitions on mobile, which break client-side control.
+For this reason, the widget does not provide client-side callbacks for flow handling.
+Instead, you can manage and control the user flow through [managed integrations](https://depay.com/docs/payments/integrate/widget).

 ```javascript
 DePayWidgets.Payment({